-Commerce’s Business Services team is committed to increasing global opportunities for South Carolina companies.
+Commerce's export team is committed to increasing global opportunities for South Carolina companies.
 Their international trade expertise can help companies of all sizes identify potential markets and customers through a number of export services that have proven to be successful:

-- Organizing seminars and conferences and offering trade counseling
+- Organizing trade related training seminars, conferences and providing trade counseling

 - Guidance and market research on product export potential, methods, procedures and logistics